 Not everyone is a fan of loud, fast cars early in the morning.

-With people cooped up at home during the quarantine, it seems like many are very much on edge.
 Even during the best of times, certain neighbors complain about any car which makes more noise than a brand-new Toyota Camry.
 That’s the premise for an angry woman coming to a Michael Matthew’s door to complain about his 1965 Chevy Nova SS hot rod, with the whole conversation caught on camera.

 There are a lot of odd things to pick apart in the exchange above.
 Among them is how the owner of the hot rod, YouTube user Michael Matthew, keeps referring to his vehicle as a “race car.”
 At the same time, it’s not entirely clear what the neighbor wants him to do about the noise the modified Chevy makes.
 One could assume she’s pushing for him to sell it, but that’s just an assumption.
 She also makes vague references to local noise ordinances.

 Unfortunately, many enthusiasts are familiar with this kind of situation.
 Sometimes neighbors are so passive-aggressive they just leave a nasty note under the wiper blade asking if the car’s muffler is “broken.”
 Many people today expect cars to be virtually silent.